MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/block-untrusted-fonts-in-enterprise.md

 ## How does this feature work?
 There are 3 ways to use this feature:

 - **On.** Helps stop any font processed using GDI from loading outside of the `%windir%/Fonts` directory.
 It also turns on event logging.

 - **Audit.** Turns on event logging, but doesn’t block fonts from loading, regardless of location.
+The name of the apps that use untrusted fonts appear in your event log.

+  > [!NOTE]
-The name of the apps that use untrusted fonts appear in your event log.<p>**Note**<br>If you aren’t quite ready to deploy this feature into your organization, you can run it in Audit mode to see if not loading untrusted fonts causes any usability or compatibility issues.
+  > If you aren’t quite ready to deploy this feature into your organization, you can run it in Audit mode to see if not loading untrusted fonts causes any usability or compatibility issues.

 - **Exclude apps to load untrusted fonts.** You can exclude specific apps, allowing them to load untrusted fonts, even while this feature is turned on.
 For instructions, see [Fix apps having problems because of blocked fonts](#fix-apps-having-problems-because-of-blocked-fonts).

 ## Potential reductions in functionality
 After you turn this feature on, your employees might experience reduced functionality when: